hpcleuven/VscDocumentation/source/leuven/tier2_hardware/genius_login_nodes.rst

 Login infrastructure
 --------------------

+You can access Genius through

+    - login\-genius.hpc.kuleuven.be

+This will loadbalance your connection to one of the 4 Genius login nodes.

 Direct login using SSH is possible to all login infrastructure without restrictions.

 Two types of login nodes are available: